- What is card counting

 Be careful about the range of your bets.
 Maths tells you to bet, let’s say from $5 to $100.
 However, this is undesirable because you would immediately reveal what you’re doing.
 If you want to survive in a casino, you need to limit your maximum bets significantly.
 Do not be stupid, a casino knows very well what card counting looks like and how it works.

 In pitch games a normal scatter is between 1 to 5 units; shoe games give us a far greater range – 1 to 8 or even 6 units for each of two hands.
 In general, players increase their bets along with the value they have calculated.
-They’re betting 1 or 0 if the situation is unfavourable to them, then they are gradually raising.
+They’re betting 1 or 0 if the situation is unfavourable to them, then they are gradually rising.

 To find out more about betting, read books such as Stanford Wong’s Professional Blackjack and Don Schlesinger’s Blackjack Attack.
 Or you can read all the available books from these two men.
 Other blackjack books aren’t useless, either.